mclearc/webpage/pages/KantConference.md

-Welcome to the home page for the seventh annual [Robert R. Chambers Philosophy Conference](http://www.unl.edu/philosophy/speaker/speaker/ChambersConference.shtml) on themes related to Kant's (and Kantian) views on introspection, self-consciousness, and self-knowledge hosted by the [Department of Philosophy](http://www.unl.edu/philosophy/philosophy) at [UNL](http://www.unl.edu/) on May 1-2, 2015.
+Welcome to the home page for the seventh annual [Robert R. Chambers Philosophy Conference](http://www.unl.edu/philosophy/speaker/speaker/ChambersConference.shtml) on themes related to Kant's (and Kantian) views on introspection, self-consciousness, and self-knowledge.
+The conference is hosted by the [Department of Philosophy](http://www.unl.edu/philosophy/philosophy) at [UNL](http://www.unl.edu/) on May 1-2, 2015.

 ## Participants ##